netr0m/az-pim-cli/README.md

 ## Configuration
 In addition to supporting environment variables and command line arguments, the script also supports certain config parameters stored in a file.
 By default, the script will try to look for a YAML config file at `$HOME/.az-pim-cli.yaml`, but you may also override the config file to use by supplying the `--config` flag.

+### Prerequisites
+This tool depends on [`az-cli`](https://learn.microsoft.com/en-us/cli/azure/) for authentication.
+Please ensure that you've authenticated with your Azure tenant by running the command `az login`.
+A new browser window will open, asking you to authenticate.
+This should only be necessary to do once.

 ### YAML config file
 ```yml